 Sincerely, Tommy is a must-visit boutique in Bushwick, Brooklyn that carries emerging women’s wear labels.
 Founder Kai Avent-deLeon selects thoughtful designs that help you stand out in a crowd.
 You can also shop the carefully curated collection of accessories, footwear, and clothing through their online storefront.

 Hooray for Hollywood!
-Our LA picks include an artisanal bakery, an eco-friendsy emporium, and a woman-owned wine shop.
+Our LA picks include an artisanal bakery, an eco-friendly emporium, and a woman-owned wine shop.
 If you’ve just arrived in town, read up on the best things about living in Los Angeles.

 East Hollywood bakery Friends & Family was founded by pastry chef Roxana Jullapat, who is known for farm-to-table pastries that highlight the freshest produce around, and her husband chef Daniel Mattern.
-Whether you’re in the mood for something savory or something sweet, you will find the perfect pastry awaits at this woman owned bakery.
+Whether you’re in the mood for something savory or something sweet, you will find the perfect pastry awaits at this bakery.
 We won’t tell if you end up ordering a pistachio croissant and a trouble cookie.

 Otherwild Goods & Services, a queer-identified woman-owned store, is a one-stop shop for sustainable, ethically made products.
 The store has stylish clothes and accessories for men, women, and children as well as a fun selection of household items.
 Although the storefront is currently closed due to Covid, you can shop the entire collection online.